gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

 ## Step 4: Frontend - The basic skeleton

 We're going to start off by first writing the skeleton of our frontend and then adding the pdf rendering logic.
-Add the imports and expose the following properties.
+Add the following imports and expose the following properties to the top of your file in the `<script>` tag.
 You may get some warnings from your code editor that some props are not used.
 That's ok.

-Tip: We want our frontend to dispatch `change` and `upload` events when the underlying PDF changes or is updated.
-That's what this line means: `Gradio<{change: never; upload: never;}>;`

 ```ts
     import { tick } from "svelte";